Writing, Editing, and Self-Publishing Services

 • 10,000 words and up: $310.00 for first 10,000 words plus $0.01/word thereafter

-If you wish to see how my rates compare, look at Amazon CreateSpace’s fees: USD $0.016 per word for only corrections to spelling, grammar, and punctuation; you are not allowed to communicate directly with the editor; you have no idea of the editor’s experience; they only work in U.S. English and The Chicago Manual of Style; they do not produce a style guide specific to your manuscript; and post-edit re-reads are charged at full price.
+If you wish to see how my rates compare, look at Amazon CreateSpace’s fees: USD $0.016 per word for only corrections to spelling, grammar, and punctuation; you are not allowed to communicate directly with the editor; you have no idea of the editor’s experience; they only work in U.S. English and The Chicago Manual of Style; they do not produce a style guide specific to your manuscript; editor’s notes are restricted to a one-page explanation sheet; and post-edit re-reads are charged at full price.
+For a 90,000-word novel, CreateSpace would charge $1440.00 USD; by comparison, I would charge $1110.00 CDN (which is currently about $835.00 USD).

 **Without Style Guide: less 15%